2012–13 South Pacific cyclone season: Other systems

 Tropical Depression 15F was first noted within a trough of low pressure on February 21, while it was located about 640 km to the west of Port Vila, Vanuatu.
 Over the next couple of days the system moved slowly westwards and impacted Fiji, with heavy rain and squally thunderstorms which led to localised flooding being reported in various places on Viti Levu.
 The system was subsequently last noted during February 24, as it turned and started to move south-eastwards.

 On March 12, Tropical Disturbance 18F developed within an area of moderate vertical windshear, underneath an upper level ridge of high pressure about 465 km to the north of Suva, Fiji.
 Over the next few days the system moved towards the southwest as deep convection surrounding the system decreased, before the system was last noted during March 15.
 Tropical Disturbance 19F developed on March 14, within an area of moderate vertical windshear about 530 km to the northeast of Port Vila, Vanuatu.
 Over the next few days, the system moved towards the southwest and affected the Northern islands of Vanuatu, before the disturbance was last noted during March 17.
 Tropical Disturbance 20F developed on March 27, about 210 km NW of Fiji.

 In April no designations were issued until the 20th, when Tropical Disturbance 21F was analysed 165 km south of Rotuma, Fiji.

 On April 28, Tropical Disturbance 22F developed within a trough of low pressure, about 485 km to the northeast of Port Vila in Vanuatu.
 Over the next couple of days convection surrounding the system remained poor, as it moved south-eastwards into an area of high vertical windshear.
 The system was last noted on May 1, to the south of Fiji as it moved into TCWC Wellington's area of responsibility.

+Storm names

+Within the Southern Pacific a tropical depression is judged to have reached tropical cyclone intensity should it reach winds of 65 km/h and it is evident that gales are occurring at least halfway around the center.
+Tropical depressions that intensify into a tropical cyclone between the Equator and 25°S and between 160°E and 120°W are named by the FMS.
+However, should a tropical depression intensify to the south of 25°S between 160°E and 120°W it will be named by MetService in conjunction with the FMS.
+If a tropical cyclone moves out of the basin and into the Australian region, it will retain its original name.
+The names Garry and Haley would be used for the first time this year, after replacing the names Gavin and Hina after the 1996-97 season.
+The names that were used for the 2012-13 season are listed below:

+If a tropical cyclone enters the South Pacific basin from the Australian region basin (west of 160°E), it will retain the name assigned to it by the Australian Bureau of Meteorology.
+The following storms were named in this manner: